jundl77/html-scala/README.md

 [![Build Status](https://travis-ci.org/jundl77/html-scala.svg?branch=master)](https://travis-ci.org/jundl77/html-scala)

 A simple, light-weight server that transpiles Scala code to HTML.

 This project arose from the need to build React components using Scala.
+Under the hood, html-scala uses [scalatags](https://github.com/lihaoyi/scalatags).
+Look at scalatags to see what Scala code you can write and how it is transformed to HTML.

 ### Example: